Launched the following pages:

 - Falskaar's legend speaks of "the Traveller", one who will emerge from the gate of Mzubthand and herald the worst times for the island.
 No guesses as to who turns up in Falskaar.

-- The old man who asks the Dragonborn to clear the dungeon qualifies as well, having assumed that it was a threat to the local city of Riften.
+- Jalamar, the old man who asks the Dragonborn to clear the dungeon qualifies as well, having assumed that it was a threat to the local city of Riften.

 - Used to Be a Sweet Kid: Vernan was formerly one of the monks at Bailun Priory and seemingly was a naive but well-meaning individual.
-Then he got a bit too ambitious, causing an experiment to go out of control.
+Then he got a bit too ambitious, causing an experiment to go out of control and resulting in his expulsion.
+After that, he really went off the rails.

 - Villainous Breakdown: Towards the end of "Dreams in Oblivion", it becomes apparent that Vernan is losing control of his newfound power, as well as his grip on his sanity.
 Arnand desperately tries to talk him down, but fails.